- President Rosier Speaks at March on Washington 50th Anniversary

 Click here for specific location and contact details pertaining to your region.

 The Dr. Martin Luther King, Jr. Drum Major for Justice Advocacy Competition is a contest designed to motivate high school students to excel in education.
-The Competition encourages students to express their views on a pre-
+The Competition encourages students to express their views on a pre-selected topic and focuses on the ability of the students to communicate orally and in writing.
+The Competition is also designed to give young people experience in public speaking and reviewing legal documents as well as provide an opportunity for them to obtain some financial support to continue their education.

-The National Bar Association’s (“NBA”) first annual Dr. Martin Luther King, Jr. Drum Major for Justice Advocacy Competition was held at its 75th Annual Convention in Washington, D.C., in 2000.
-As a result of the overwhelming success of the Competition, the NBA, with the support of the National Bar Institute (“NBI”), adopted it as a national program.
+The NBA’s first annual Dr. Martin Luther King, Jr. Drum Major for Justice Advocacy Competition was held at its 75th Annual Convention in Washington, D.C., in 2000.
+As a result of the overwhelming success of the Competition, the NBA, with the support of the NBI, adopted it as a national program.

 The topics of the Competition are always considered from the point of view of Dr. Martin Luther King, Jr., and have included:

-· Recommendations for action on the 40th Anniversary of the Voting Rights Acts to address the continuing problem of voter disenfranshisement in minority communities.
+• Recommendations for action on the 40th Anniversary of the Voting Rights Act to address the continuing problem of voter disenfranchisement in minority communities.